 You do, they watch...

 The Flint Hill Farm Volunteer Program is part of the Education Center.
-As such, it seeks to provide opportunity for personal development of its volunteers as well as the natural life enhancing effects of working together outdoors among animals and friends, down on the Farm.
+As such, it seeks to provide opportunities for personal development, as well as the natural life enhancing effects of working together outdoors among animals and friends down on the farm.